Tight ends coach Jim Dray enters his second season with the Bears in 2023.

 An eight-year NFL veteran, Dray was selected by the Cardinals in the seventh round (233rd overall) of the 2010 NFL Draft out of Stanford.
 He also played with Cleveland (2014-15), Buffalo (2016) and San Francisco (2016).
 He appeared in 94 career games (38 starts) and finished his career with 56 receptions for 605 yards (10.8 avg.) and three touchdowns.

-Dray started 39 career games at Stanford and had 41 receptions for 455 yards and seven touchdowns, earning second-team All-Pac 10 honors as a senior while helping the Cardinal finish 11th in the nation in rushing yards per game that season (218.2).
+Dray started 39 career games at Stanford and had 41 receptions for 455 yards and seven touchdowns, earning second-team All-Pac 10 honors as a senior while helping the Cardinals finish 11th in the nation in rushing yards per game that season (218.2).

-A native of Paramus, N.J., Dray was named first team All-Bergen County, All-North New Jersey, all-league, as well as second-team All-State as a junior and senior at Bergen Catholic (Oradell, N.J).
+A native of Paramus, NJ., Dray was named first team All-Bergen County, All-North New Jersey, all-league, as well as second-team All-State as a junior and senior at Bergen Catholic (Oradell, N.J).
 High School.
 He finished his prep career with 66 receptions for 786 yards and five touchdowns, earning MVP honors in the 2003 state championship game.

 Dray and his wife, Kelly, have a daughter, Leighton.